nens/fews-lizard-connnectionstatus-dashboard/README.md

 Project code : W0001.6 - Delft Fews

-Dashboard is configured from the timeserieslist_config.csv file in csv_files folder.
+Dashboard is configured from the timeserieslist_config.csv and rasterlist_config.csv files in csv_files folder.

 Available organizations types are

 - Waterboard